-These terms and conditions apply to annual legal membership that provides access to the full range of legal topics in Schedule 1 below (formerly known as the 'Which?
+These terms and conditions apply to the Level 2 legal advice service that provides access to the range of legal topics in Schedule 1 below (formerly known as the 'Which?
 Legal' service).
 Please read these terms and conditions carefully, if you have any questions we'll be happy to help.
 Any other Which? subscriptions you may have will be covered by separate terms and conditions.